- Our Story

 TRIBUTE TO CHRIS WALKLING - FOUNDING PRINCIPAL 1995-2012

-Mr Chris Walkling was the Founding Principal of the School.
+Mr Chris Walkling was the Founding Principal of the College.
 He was appointed in 1995 and the school started under his leadership with 41 students.

 He faithfully fulfilled his call to pioneer the first Independent Christian School on the Tomaree peninsula.
 Chris was a man of strong faith who was determined to build a school of excellence as he walked humbly before God and amongst the families attracted to the vision.
 He valued children and young people highly and they always felt encouraged and supported in their dealings with him.